Mithesh14/Movie-website/README.md

 # Screenshots and working explained

-➡️The home page of the movie website displays the recent released movies along with their name , poster and their imdb ratings.
+➡️The home page of the movie website displays the recently released movies along with their name , poster and their imdb ratings.

 ![screenshots](https://github.com/Mithesh14/Movie-website/blob/main/image/image.jpg)

 ➡️As we scroll down, we can see other movies too.

 ![screenshots](https://github.com/Mithesh14/Movie-website/blob/main/image/image1.jpg)

-➡️We can request the movie that you want to see in the search bar.
-Here are some examples!
+➡️We can request the movie that we want to see in the search bar.
+Here are some examples❗

 ![screenshots](https://github.com/Mithesh14/Movie-website/blob/main/image/image2.jpg)

 ![screenshots](https://github.com/Mithesh14/Movie-website/blob/main/image/image3.jpg)

 ![screenshots](https://github.com/Mithesh14/Movie-website/blob/main/image/image4.jpg)

 ![screenshots](https://github.com/Mithesh14/Movie-website/blob/main/image/image5.jpg)

 ![screenshots](https://github.com/Mithesh14/Movie-website/blob/main/image/image6.jpg)

-➡️This website not only displays the hollywood films.
-It displays all the movies that released worldwide.Here we can see we are searching for a tamil movie "THERI"
+➡️This website displays the list of movies that released all over the world❗

 ![screenshots](https://github.com/Mithesh14/Movie-website/blob/main/image/image7.jpg)

 ![screenshots](https://github.com/Mithesh14/Movie-website/blob/main/image/image8.jpg)

-➡️The heart of the project is the information that is displaying.
-For that i used an API which provides a fast, consistent and reliable way to get third party data.
+➡️The heart of the project is the information that are displayed.
+For this I used an API which provides a fast, consistent and reliable way to get third party data.

-➡️There is a great API to use for searching for and displaying information about movies and TV shows - https://themoviedb.org/.
+➡️There is a great API for searching and displaying information about movies and TV shows - https://themoviedb.org/.

 ![screenshots](https://github.com/Mithesh14/Movie-website/blob/main/image/image9.jpg)